WildMeOrg/scout/README.md

 With Scout, you can:

 * Ingest high volumes of .ARW and .JPG images collected from survey cameras
-* Group images as “Tasks” that can be assigned to other users (e.g., image annotators) or machine learning (ML) models for bounding box creation and species labeling
+* Group images as "Tasks" that can be assigned to other users (e.g., image annotators) or machine learning (ML) models for bounding box creation and species labeling
 * Review and ground truth annotated images for accuracy
 * Draw division lines for overlapping image sequences with annotations
 * Export CSV data files for statistical analysis